juliakloiber/superrr/_cities/berlin.md

 [//]: #  twitterlink: 'http://twitter.com'

 ---

-Come by, grab a drink, hang out with like-minded women* and bring a friend to diversify our crowd!
-Women* from various backgrounds (art, science, tech, music ... whatever floats your boat!) meet at a bar to chat, exchange ideas and to just have a nice evening together.
+Superrr is a community of female, trans and non-binary people in the arts, in science, tech, journalism, activism and more.

-No agenda.
-No men*.
-No bullshit. ;)
+Come by, grab a drink, hang out with like-minded folks and bring a friend to diversify our crowd!
+People from various backgrounds (art, science, tech, music ... whatever floats your boat!) meet at a bar to chat, exchange ideas and to just have a nice evening together.

 Please feel free to bring a +1 to extend the group.